Serapheram/Bert_twitter_sentiment/README.md

 # Twitter Sentiment Analysis using BERT and PyQt GUI

+## How to Run
+Run the files in this order:

+1. python make_dataset.py
+   → generates dataset/twitter_sentiment.csv

+2. python train_bert.py
+   → trains DistilBERT on the dataset, saves model to saved_bert_model/, generates the 4 result graphs

+3. python app.py
+   → launches the PyQt GUI.
+Click "Load Dataset CSV" and select dataset/twitter_sentiment.csv,
+     then click "Load BERT Model" and select the saved_bert_model folder.

+Note: saved_bert_model/ is not included in this repo due to GitHub's file size limit.
+Run steps 1 and 2 to regenerate it locally (takes under a minute on CPU with this dataset).

 ## Model
 DistilBERT (distilbert-base-uncased) fine-tuned for 3-class sentiment classification (positive, negative, neutral).
 Train/test split: 80/20.
 Epochs: 3.
 Batch size: 16.